cburdine/materials-ml-workshop/MaterialsML/unsupervised_learning/unsupervised_applications.md

 To explore which elements are most strongly associated with superconductivity, we will compute the covariance between each compositional feature and the standardized $T_c$.
 A heatmap on the periodic table then visually shows which elements are associated with increases or decreases in the critical temperature when they are added to a material.

-First, we compute the coveriance matrix of the data and extract the column corresponding to the $T_c$ of each material:
+First, we compute the covariance matrix of the data and extract the column corresponding to the $T_c$ of each material:

 ```{code-cell}
 cov_matrix = np.cov(data_z.T)